-Ethnic rhinoplasty is a specific cosmetic procedure that can surgically change the nose which has no Caucasian features.
-It is usually performed for Africans, Indians, Asians, Arabs ...
-The goal of the procedure is to refine the genetically predetermined shape, which often results in insufficient development of bone and cartilage structures but without altering the ethnic characteristics of the patient.
-This is possible only through surgery.
+Ethnic rhinoplasty is a specific cosmetic procedure that can surgically alter the nose, which has no Caucasian features.
+It is usually designed for Africans, Indians, Asians, Arabs, etc. The goal of the procedure is to refine the genetically predetermined shape, which often results in insufficient development of bone and cartilage structures but without altering the ethnic characteristics of the patient.
+This is only possible through surgery.

 WHAT ARE THE PROCEDURES FOR ETHNIC RHINOPLASTY?